FOR IMMEDIATE RELEASE

 CELEBRATE EXCEPTIONAL ACHIEVEMENTS IN THE ARTS, HUMANITIES, & SCIENCES

-(BOSTON, MA) — The Massachusetts Cultural Council (MCC) today announced the winners of the 2017 Commonwealth Awards, honoring exceptional achievement in the arts, humanities, and sciences.
+(BOSTON, MA) — The Mass Cultural Council today announced the winners of the 2017 Commonwealth Awards, honoring exceptional achievement in the arts, humanities, and sciences.
 The Commonwealth Awards will be presented on Wednesday, February 15, 2017 during a Massachusetts State House ceremony.
 The awardees include:

 Access - Recognizes exceptional initiatives or programs that make arts and culture accessible and inclusive for older adults, persons with disabilities, and other underserved populations.